Dianne Kay

-Dianne Kay is a retired American actress.
-She is best known for playing 4th daughter Nancy Bradford on ABC's Eight Is Enough from 1977 to 1981.
+Dianne Kay (born March 29, 1954) is an American retired actress best known for playing Nancy Bradford on ABC's Eight Is Enough from 1977 to 1981.

+Early years

+Kay is the daughter of Peter and Miriam Kay.
+Her father was a state representative in Arizona.
+She began acting in Phoenix when she was 13, performing on stage and making commercials.
+She graduated from Arcadia High School in 1972 and graduated from the University of Arizona with a degree in TV programming and public relations.
+While at the university she modeled and produced some talk shows in Tucson.

 Career

+Kay went to Hollywood in 1976, making a living by modeling and making TV commercials.

-Born in Phoenix, Arizona to Peter and Miriam Kay, Dianne Kay had a large role in Steven Spielberg's period comedy film 1941 (1979).
-Kay had a regular role as Richard Mulligan's daughter on the short-lived ABC sitcom Reggie in 1983.
+Kay had a large role in Steven Spielberg's period comedy film 1941 (1979).
+Kay played Richard Mulligan's daughter on the short-lived ABC sitcom Reggie in 1983.
 She later appeared in the Eight is Enough reunion television movies in 1987 and 1989.
 She appeared on the pilot episode of Flamingo Road, and was a regular on the short-lived series Glitter.
 Her last appearance was on a 1999 episode of Dick Van Dyke's detective series Diagnosis: Murder, as the unwitting wife of a serial killer.